reyesdmusic/weatherdashboard/README.md

 - User's search history is saved in local storage, so the content persists upon refreshing the page.

--The user's search history is rendered in the div below the search bar, up to 10 entries, from most recent to oldest.
-To avoid redundance, user cities only appear once, moving to the top of the list after each search.
+- The user's search history is rendered in the div below the search bar, up to 10 entries, from most recent to oldest.
+To avoid redundancy, user cities only appear once, moving to the top of the list after each search.

--Each entry in the search history is also a button.
+- Each entry in the search history is also a button.
 Once clicked, the information and forecast for that city is rendered.
 Also, that entry moves up to the top of the list.

 - "Clear History" button empties local storage and clears the "Search History" div.